Vacation is supposed to be the time to get away from it all and leave your worries behind – along with all the stuff in your home.

 Many local law enforcement agencies will help keep your home safe while you’re away.

-For example, the Dougherty County Police Department in Georgia told TV station WALB residents could add their homes to its vacation watch list and get patrols to check on their homes for free.
+For example, the Dougherty County Police Department in Albany, Georgia, told TV station WALB residents could add their homes to its vacation watch list and get patrols to check on their homes for free.